groshi-project/groshi/README.txt

 * PUT /user/                     update the current user
 * DELETE /user/                  delete the current user

-* POST /transactions/            create a new transaction
+* POST /transaction/            create a new transaction
-* GET /transactions/:uuid        retrieve a transaction with the specified UUID
+* GET /transaction/:uuid        retrieve a transaction with the specified UUID
-* GET /transactions/             retrieve all transactions for a given period
+* GET /transaction/             retrieve all transactions for a given period
-* PUT /transactions/:uuid        update a transaction with the specified UUID
+* PUT /transaction/:uuid        update a transaction with the specified UUID
-* DELETE /transactions/:uuid     delete a transaction with the specified UUID
+* DELETE /transaction/:uuid     delete a transaction with the specified UUID

-[detailed API docs can be found here: https://github.com/jieggii/groshi/blob/master/docs/README.md]